oss-slu/oss.slu.github.io/blog/2024-12-12-tbe-initiate.md

 “Building dynamic and responsive JavaScript applications for TBE has been a rewarding experience.
 The journey has been a testament to innovation and teamwork.” – [**Victor**](https://github.com/git-voo)

 “Python's versatility shines in this project, enabling efficient handling of complex data workflows.
-I'm excited to see its potential grow further!” – [**Harshitha**](https://github.com/HarshithaThota)
+I'm excited to see its potential grow further!” – [**Harshitha Thota**](https://github.com/harshitha-thota)

 ### Join the TBE Journey